cancerit/archCompare/README.txt

 * folder - any folder containing sub folders and files
 * file - any file with extension configured in the `fileTypes.json` configuration file

-The output is a tab separated columns:
+The output is a tab separated results.tsv file containing:

+* `File_a`  - compared file name  from first archive
-* `FileKey`  - compared file name abbreviated to represents uniqueness in both archives
+* `File_b`  - compared file name  from second archive
 * `Status`  - comparsion status [ compared,skipped ]
 * `Results` - files are different or similar after comparison by [name , data , checksum] reson for skipping files

 Various exceptions can occur for malformed files.